Loss that was never fully felt.

 together.

-But the cost is internal—and often invisible.
+But the cost is internal—and often

-is for the person who’s been holding the room,
+This is for the person who’s been

-one holding them.
+but has no one holding them.

-It shows up as tension.
+It shows up as

+tension.
 Or collapse.
 Or zoning out when people talk.

-to analyze you.
+not here to analyze you.

-I’m here to notice the things even you’ve
+I’m here to notice the things

-stopped noticing.
+even you’ve stopped noticing.

-Slowly, steadily, we look at what’s
+Slowly, steadily, we

-Not to fix you—but to stop leaving you behind.
+Not to fix you—but to stop

-No safe
+No

-to rescue you.
+trying to rescue you.

 I won’t do that.

-If your life
+If your

-feels too heavy to carry, we’ll start there.
+life feels too heavy to carry, we’ll start there.

-Without shame.
+Without

+shame.
 Without pressure.

-Just breath, and space, and one real
+Just breath, and space, and one

-conversation.
+real conversation.

 But you’re just